Eijkeyal/Networking-operating-system-Research-and-Report-work/README.md

 **📁 File:** ` Web Hosting & Remote Access on Windows Server 2022`

+## 🎯 Aim
+To configure Windows Server 2022 for hosting static websites and enabling remote desktop access in a virtualized environment.

+---

 ## 🧪 Usage
 This repository is suitable for: